 According to the CDC, you should talk with a doctor first before getting a COVID-19 vaccine if you:

-- Have had a severe allergic reaction to other vaccines or injections
+- Have had a severe allergic reaction to other vaccines or injections.

-If you have had a severe allergic reaction (anaphylaxis) or an immediate allergic reaction (within 4 hours of receiving vaccine) – even if not severe – to any ingredients in any of the COVID-19 vaccines in the past, you should discuss with your doctor if you should get a different approved vaccine.
+- Have had a severe allergic reaction (anaphylaxis) or an immediate allergic reaction (within 4 hours of receiving vaccine) – even if not severe – to any ingredients in any of the COVID-19 vaccines in the past, you should discuss with your doctor if you should get a different approved vaccine.
 For example:

 - If you are allergic to polyethylene glycol (PEG), you should not get an mRNA COVID-19 vaccine (Pfizer or Moderna).
 Ask your doctor if you can get the Johnson & Johnson vaccine.